premiumsales/bash_scripting/README.md

 ARRAYS

 We can array to list all values or specific value based on indexes.
+In addition, to count the number of items in the array and to delete a specified item in the array based on the index.

 <img width="916" alt="Screenshot 2023-05-21 at 16 16 56" src="https://github.com/Mamiololo01/bash_scripting/assets/67044030/5e568adf-08ce-4752-91c7-c94a53526b82">